lvgl/lvgl/docs/overview/image.md

 - **read** if *open* didn't fully open the image this function should give some decoded data (max 1 line) from a given position.
 - **close** close the opened image, free the allocated resources.

 You can add any number of image decoders.
-When an image needs to be drawn, the library will try all the registered image decoder until finding one which can open the image, i.e. knowing that format.
+When an image needs to be drawn, the library will try all the registered image decoders until it finds one which can open the image, i.e. one which knows that format.

 The `LV_IMG_CF_TRUE_COLOR_...`, `LV_IMG_INDEXED_...` and `LV_IMG_ALPHA_...` formats (essentially, all non-`RAW` formats) are understood by the built-in decoder.

 ### Custom image formats

-The easiest way to create a custom image is to use the online image converter and set `Raw`, `Raw with alpha` or `Raw with chrome keyed` format.
+The easiest way to create a custom image is to use the online image converter and set `Raw`, `Raw with alpha` or `Raw with chroma-keyed` format.
 It will just take every byte of the binary file you uploaded and write it as the image "bitmap".
 You then need to attach an image decoder that will parse that bitmap and generate the real, renderable bitmap.

 `header.cf` will be `LV_IMG_CF_RAW`, `LV_IMG_CF_RAW_ALPHA` or `LV_IMG_CF_RAW_CHROME_KEYED` accordingly.
 You should choose the correct format according to your needs: fully opaque image, use alpha channel or use chroma keying.

 After decoding, the *raw* formats are considered *True color* by the library.
 In other words, the image decoder must decode the *Raw* images to *True color* according to the format described in [#color-formats](Color formats) section.

 If you want to create a custom image, you should use `LV_IMG_CF_USER_ENCODED_0..7` color formats.
 However, the library can draw the images only in *True color* format (or *Raw* but finally it's supposed to be in *True color* format).
-So the `LV_IMG_CF_USER_ENCODED_...` formats are not known by the library, therefore, they should be decoded to one of the known formats from [#color-formats](Color formats) section.
+The `LV_IMG_CF_USER_ENCODED_...` formats are not known by the library and therefore they should be decoded to one of the known formats from [#color-formats](Color formats) section.
-It's possible to decode the image to a non-true color format first, for example, `LV_IMG_INDEXED_4BITS`, and then call the built-in decoder functions to convert it to *True color*.
+It's possible to decode the image to a non-true color format first (for example: `LV_IMG_INDEXED_4BITS`) and then call the built-in decoder functions to convert it to *True color*.

 With *User encoded* formats, the color format in the open function (`dsc->header.cf`) should be changed according to the new format.